 To register a data store with ArcGIS Enterprise on Kubernetes, add a data store item in the portal.
 You can also register a data store and add a data store item from ArcGIS Pro under the following conditions:

 - You're registering a database or cloud data warehouse.

 Get started using data store items

-See the following to learn how to use and manage data store items:
+See the following to learn how to use and manage data store items in the portal: